 How do dogs adjust to new homes?

 Your dog would likely want a VIP (important person) tour of the new house.
-Once the movers are gone, and you now have the home to yourself and your dog, you need to let them check out the entire house as they want to.
+Once the movers are gone and you have the home to yourself and your dog, you need to let them check out the entire house as they want.
 It includes outside the home and within it.

 Veterinary advice on moving home with your pets

 Just like you, your little one has a personality of their own.
-Since you know your pet better than almost everyone else, you would be able to predict how smooth the transition would be.
-If your pet happens to be rather skittish, it is better to talk to the vet well in advance and ease all the concerns that you may have in this regard.
+Since you know your pet better than almost everyone else, you could predict how smooth the transition would be.
+If your pet is rather skittish, it is better to talk to the vet well in advance and ease all the concerns you may have in this regard.